Positive discipline when toddler hits baby?

 Relationship also means empathizing with feelings to help your nephew understand his own anger and learn to manage it: “You seem very angry at your brother.
 Sometimes you feel so angry it makes you want to be mean, and hurt him.
 I wonder if you worry that mommy and daddy spend too much time with the baby and you want us to yourself.
 Lots of kids feel that way when they have a new baby in the house.
-But I want you to know that I love you and I will always be there for you.
+Come and tell me whenever you feel that way.
+I love you and I will always be there for you.
 Whenever you need me, you tell me, and I will find a way to take care of you.”

 But this kind of talk by itself is ineffective if not also accompanied by firm limits.
 Most two year olds are somewhat in a panic about their new competitor and would like to eliminate them from the planet.
 They have to work hard for their developing compassion to trump their murderous impulses.
 Parents need to help them by setting very firm limits.
-That means a loud, clear, “We don't hit” rather than a sweet taking onto the lap.
+That means a loud, clear, “No hitting!” rather than a sweet taking onto the lap.

 But I don't mean to sound as if the only intervention is the relationship.
 The other intervention, as I said above, is appropriate limits.
 My advice when an older sibling hurts the baby would be to pick up the baby and comfort him, for the moment ignoring the toddler.
 After the baby is calm and ok, put the baby in a safe place.